rackerlabs/rackspace-how-to/content/rackspace-email/spam-filtering.md

 - Always “unflag” or mark legitimate messages  as “Not Spam”.
 This is the most effective method for improving the spam reputation of the sender and is a long term solution.
 - Advise the sender that they are being flagged as spam and provide them with [Best practices for sending person to person email](/how-to/best-practices-for-sending-person-to-person-email/)
 - Add the sender to your Safelist [Manage Safelists at Rackspace Cloud Office](/how-to/spam-preferences-safe-lists-and-black-list-in-rackspace-email/#manage-safelists)

-*Note: Safelisting does not remove a spam flag from a message.
+*Warning: Safelisting does not remove a spam flag from a message.
 It ensures the message will be delivered to your Inbox.*
+- Rackspace Cloud Office will not forward any message that is flagged as spam, regardless of it is safelisted.
+Forwarding spam adversely impacts deliverability for all of our customers.
+*Warning: If the message is sent to an Alias, Contact, Grouplist, or Distribution List, it is considered to be forwarded and will not deliver if the message is flagged as spam.*

 #### Acceptable Use Policy
 Please reference this link [Acceptable Use Policy](https://www.rackspace.com/information/legal/aup?_ga=2.75345873.298003222.1495221511-62538955.1439921553) as well as our [Mail Terms](https://www.rackspace.com/information/legal/aup?_ga=2.75345873.298003222.1495221511-62538955.1439921553) for any questions you may have about properly utilizing your Rackspace Cloud Office hosted email solution.